SQL String Functions

 -- 'acme LLC' -> 'acme'

-Q2: Clean a phone number column that has mixed formats (parentheses, dashes, spaces) into a standard 10-digit format.
+Clean a phone number column with mixed formats into a standard 10-digit format.

 What are the most commonly used SQL string functions?+

-The string functions you will use most often in data engineering are: CONCAT (combine strings), TRIM (remove whitespace), UPPER/LOWER (normalize case), REPLACE (swap substrings), SUBSTRING (extract part of a string), and LENGTH (count characters).
-These six cover 90% of string manipulation needs in SQL.
-For more complex patterns, REGEXP_REPLACE and SPLIT_PART are the next tier.
+CONCAT (combine strings), TRIM (remove whitespace), UPPER/LOWER (normalize case), REPLACE (swap substrings), SUBSTRING (extract part of a string), LENGTH (count characters).
+These six cover 90% of string manipulation needs.
+For complex patterns, REGEXP_REPLACE and SPLIT_PART are the next tier.

 Do SQL string functions differ between databases?+

 Yes.
-The core functions (CONCAT, TRIM, UPPER, LOWER, REPLACE, SUBSTRING) work the same in PostgreSQL, MySQL, Snowflake, BigQuery, and most other databases.
-But advanced functions vary.
-SPLIT_PART exists in PostgreSQL and Snowflake but not in MySQL (use SUBSTRING_INDEX instead).
-REGEXP syntax differs across databases.
-STRING_AGG (PostgreSQL, Snowflake) is GROUP_CONCAT in MySQL and STRING_AGG in SQL Server.
-Always check your specific database documentation for edge cases.
+Core functions (CONCAT, TRIM, UPPER, LOWER, REPLACE, SUBSTRING) work the same in PostgreSQL, MySQL, Snowflake, BigQuery, most others.
+Advanced functions vary.
+SPLIT_PART exists in PostgreSQL and Snowflake but not MySQL (use SUBSTRING_INDEX).
+REGEXP syntax differs.
+STRING_AGG is GROUP_CONCAT in MySQL.

 How do SQL string functions handle NULL?+